w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-validator.md

 After you have installed all the required software and made your ssh keys, you can start to configure your infrastructure deployment by following the instructions.
-Start by cloning the `polkadot-secure-validator` repository locally, and installing the package dependencies.
+Start by cloning the `polkadot-validator-setup` repository locally, and installing the package dependencies.
 Then customize the configuration how you want it.

 First run yarn to install the NodeJS dependencies: